 Want to read more about my mental wellness journey?
 Go here

-It was while writing this book, I decided to share my ideas with close friends and family.
+It was while authoring this book that I decided to share my ideas with close friends and family.
 Their feedback ignited a passion in me.
-One that simply said; “you need to take this project a bit further, to look beyond yourself.
+One that simply said “You need to take this project a bit further, to look beyond yourself.
 So, The Road To Mental Wellness was born.

-Frustrated by the way mental health is handled, I began sharing pieces of the book to with even more people; looking for feedback.
+Frustrated by the way mental health is handled, I began sharing pieces of the book with even more people, looking for feedback.
 This was to see if I was accurately communicating what I wanted my blog’s message to be.
 More than that, I wanted to gauge just how large the problem really is.

-Furthermore, they also told me they felt like the book could help many others because it is a first-hand account, not a professional with a clinical background in mental illness.
+Furthermore, they also told me they felt like the book could help many others because it is a first-hand account, not by a professional with a clinical background in mental illness.
 The readers felt that it could potentially be more relatable, more real and thus help more people.

 As the “sample readers” with their own mental-health challenges bravely opened up to me, I started to see commonalities within their stories.
 And upon learning of their struggles, I set out to talk with many others about my own challenges with mental health.
-I thought, “I might as well tell more people if it would help others discuss tell theirs.”
+I thought “I might as well tell more people if it would help others tell their stories.”
 In doing so, it quickly became apparent to me that I wasn’t the only one who needed a voice in this silent epidemic.

 “I hope that we can bridge the gap, erode the stigma and create an alliance that helps everyone!”

 Sadly, most of those I talked to who are suffering from mental illness described feeling fearful, lonely, isolated and dis-empowered.

 So… Being that my lifelong passion has been in helping others, I felt compelled by this mission.
-Fuelled by the commonalities of the suffers fears, coupled with being just plan tired of felling the same myself.
+Fuelled by the commonalities of the suffers fears, coupled with being just plain tired of felling the same myself.